Mark Miller (actor): Early life and career

-In 1965-66, he portrayed college professor Jim Nash, the leading role opposite Patricia Crowley, on the NBC-MGM television sitcom Please Don't Eat the Daisies, loosely based on the theatrical film starring Doris Day and David Niven.
+From 1965-67 through 58 episodes, he portrayed college professor Jim Nash, the leading role opposite Patricia Crowley, on the NBC-MGM television sitcom Please Don't Eat the Daisies, loosely based on the theatrical film starring Doris Day and David Niven.

 He played various roles in numerous other television shows, including The Millionaire, Gunsmoke, Marcus Welby, M.D., The Andy Griffith Show, General Hospital and I Dream Of Jeannie.
 From 1969 to 1970, Miller played the role of sidekick Ross Craig in NBC's The Name of the Game.
 He starred in a 1962 episode of Alfred Hitchcock Presents titled "Apex" in which he plays a philandering husband intent on killing his wife.
 In 1973, he appeared in the episode "Death by Prescription" of Lorne Greene's ABC crime drama Griff.

 The following year he wrote, produced and appeared in the film Ginger in the Morning, starring Sissy Spacek.
 He appeared in the feature films Mr. Sycamore (1975) and Dixie Dynamite (1976).

 Miller produced and starred in the 1982 movie Savannah Smiles, for which he also wrote the story and screenplay.
 He starred alongside Slim Pickens in Christmas Mountain (1981).

 Personal life and death

-In December 1959, Miller married costume designer and publicist Beatrice Hudson Ammidown, daughter of architect Henry Philip Ammidown and Beatrice Hudson Embiricos .The couple had three daughters together: Marisa Miller, Penelope Ann and Savannah Miller.
+In December 1959, Miller married costume designer and publicist Beatrice Hudson Ammidown, daughter of architect Henry Philip Ammidown and Beatrice Hudson Embiricos.
+The couple had three daughters together: Marisa Miller, Penelope Ann and Savannah Miller.
 The two older girls both became actors.
 The curly blonde hair of youngest daughter Savannah gave Miller the initial idea for the movie Savannah Smiles, and she ended up having a small role in it as well.
 The couple divorced in 1975.